bernardo-gomez/get_author_lccn/README.md

 # get_author_lccn
-It retrieves the author's LCCN from a BIBFRAME object
+It retrieves the author's LCCN from a BIBFRAME object.
+This python program contains a function that retrieves a BIBFRAME XML object corresponding to an ALMA bibliographic record and extracts the Library of Congress Control Number (LCCN).
+The LCCN is used to form a WORLDCAT Identity URI